Chapter 21

 13. Spes novae eius erant sublatae ab metu communi rerum incertarum.

-14. Illo die virtus fidesque fortium Romanorum hominum feminarumque ominibus visae sunt.
+14. Illo die virtus fidesque fortium Romanorum hominum feminarumque

 15. Magna cum spe tyrannus illas naves deleri iussit.